-Students registered to tryout for the Moot Court Board will complete three exercises, but all candidates will participate in the oral argument portion of the tryouts (scheduled the weekend of May 19-20, 2018).
+Students registered to tryout for the Moot Court Board will complete an interview and a number of exercises, but all candidates will participate in the oral argument portion of the tryouts (scheduled for Saturday, May 19, 2018).

-In addition, for those students registered to try out for two Boards, instructional sessions will be offered twice or at times that there are no conflicts, so that the students can try out for two Boards.
+In addition, for those students registered to try out for two Boards, the Advocacy Board directors will make sure that skills exercises and workshops do not conflict, so that the students can try out for two Boards.

 The Advocacy Board Tryouts, for the most part, will occur the following weekend: